To provide a construction service in the ACT, you will need a licence.

 Online course

-For applications made on or after 1 September 2019 you must have, within one year of making the application, successfully completed the Introduction to the ACT Building Regulatory System online course.
+Within one year of making the application, successfully completed the Introduction to the ACT Building Regulatory System online course.

-Insurance evidence
+Insurance

 You must provide evidence of insurance coverage before you can be licensed, to cover: